 By 2023, TikTok had established itself as an indispensable partner in the digital advertising space.
 Advertising Week presented an opportunity to showcase its innovative capabilities in creative advertising, measurement solutions, and audience engagement through an expansive series of activations, live programming, and strategic partnerships.

 As the media landscape continued to shift, we made it clear that TikTok is where creativity, commerce, and community collide, offering brands an unparalleled opportunity to engage with audiences in real-time.
-Our strategy was twofold: debunk myths and remove barriers to adoption while showcasing how brands can unlock incremental growth through TikTok’s creative ecosystem.
+Our strategy was twofold: debunk myths and remove barriers to adoption while showcasing how brands can unlock incremental growth through TikTok’s creative ecosystem and enablement tools and products.

-With activations like the #TubeGirl Content Creation Booth, live coaching for CapCut adoption, and thought leadership sessions tackling gaming, DEI, and video strategy, we proved TikTok’s value beyond traditional advertising—as a full-funnel solution for brand-building and performance marketing.
+With activations like the #TubeGirl Content Creation Booth, live coaching for CapCut adoption, and thought leadership sessions tackling gaming, DEI, and video strategy, we proved TikTok’s value beyond traditional advertising, as a full-funnel solution for brand-building and performance marketing.
+We wanted to position TikTok as the ultimate content playground for brands and creators alike.

 The theme of the year, "Exponential Entertainment," emphasized TikTok's ability to merge entertainment, creativity, and commerce to drive tangible results for advertisers.
 From the bodega theme, we evolved to more of a subway central transit hub that felt more appropriate in New York having shifted from Hudson Yards to the Manhattan Mall.
 The message was clear: success in advertising today means prioritizing TikTok, embracing native content strategies, and leveraging the platform’s community-driven momentum to drive meaningful business results.